erinlincoln/red-black-tree-forge/README.md

 insertTransition:

 This predicate is the first step of the insertion algorithm for a red-black tree.
-When `insertTransition` is satisfied it means that the starting state is a `wellformed_rb` tree, and then next state will have one more node connected to the tree (such that the tree is still a binary search tree).
-However, the next state will not necessarily be a `wellformed_rb` tree because the insertion algorithm will nto be completed.
+When `insertTransition` is satisfied it means that the starting state is a `wellformedRBT` tree, and then next state will have one more node connected to the tree (such that the tree is still a binary search tree).
+However, the next state will not necessarily be a `wellformedRBT` tree because the insertion algorithm will nto be completed.

 insertRotateTransition/insertRecolorTransition: